 - EH-1.1 All State and County Building Code, Fire Code, and Subdivision Code requirements related to seismic hazards, landslides, flooding, erosion, wildfire, and weed abatement shall be enforced. - EH-1.2 All buildings shall be designed and constructed to withstand the ground-shaking forces of a major earthquake.
 Critical facilities such as schools and fire stations shall be designed and constructed to remain standing and functional after such an event. - EH-1.3 Major infrastructure, including roads, pipelines, water lines, gas mains, and communication facilities, shall be designed to minimize damage and service disruptions during and after an earthquake. - EH-1.4 Earthquake retrofitting shall be strongly encouraged, particularly for structures that are potentially seismically unsafe. - EH-1.5 Construction on landslide-prone or potentially unstable slopes shall include drainage and erosion control provisions to avoid slope failure.
-Construction may only be permitted if the County can determine that feasible measures can be implemented to reduce the potential risk to acceptable levels, based on sitespecific analysis. - EH-1.6 The construction of barriers that would result in the diversion of flood waters or otherwise increase flooding potential along local creeks and streams shall be prohibited.
+Construction may only be permitted if the County can determine that feasible measures can be implemented to reduce the potential risk to acceptable levels, based on site-specific analysis. - EH-1.6 The construction of barriers that would result in the diversion of flood waters or otherwise increase flooding potential along local creeks and streams shall be prohibited.

-- EH-1.7 The potential for damage, injury, or loss of life due to wildfire shall be minimized.
-This should be accomplished through a strategy that includes vegetation management and fuel reduction, maintenance of defensible space around structures, strictly enforcing the prohibition on fireworks in Fairview, ensuring adequate water supply and pressure in developed areas, and enforcing building and design standards that reduce fire risks. - EH-1.8 Maintain the Fire Department's authority to deny or modify proposed development projects, particularly projects in urbanwildland interface areas.
-Proposed projects in such areas shall be designed to reduce the risk of bodily harm, loss of life, property damage, and environmental degradation. - EH-1.9 Create and maintain effective fire breaks that provide protection from wildfire hazards. - EH-1.10 Implement the Alameda County Community Wildfire Protection Plan, which mitigates fire hazards in Fairview and other parts of unincorporated Alameda County.
+- EH-1.7 Minimize the potential for damage, injury, or loss of life due to wildfire.
+Planning decisions should support Fairview Fire Protection District efforts related to vegetation management and fuel reduction, maintenance of defensible space around structures, strictly enforcing the prohibition on fireworks in Fairview, ensuring adequate water supply and pressure in developed areas, and enforcing building and design standards that reduce fire risks.

+- EH-1.8 Create and maintain effective fire breaks that provide protection from wildfire hazards.

+- EH-1.9 Implement the Alameda County

+Community Wildfire Protection Plan,

+which mitigates fire hazards in Fairview

+and other parts of unincorporated

+Alameda County.